Chapter 4 Understanding pVACtools outputs

 Tier Criteria

-Pass Best Peptide passes the binding, expression, tsl, clonal, and anchor criteria
+Pass Best Peptide passes the binding, reference match, expression, transcript, clonal, problematic position, and anchor criteria

-Anchor Best Peptide fails the anchor criteria but passes the binding, expression, tsl, and clonal criteria
+Anchor Best Peptide fails the anchor criteria but passes the binding, reference match, expression, transcript, clonal, and problematic position criteria

-Subclonal Best Peptide fails the clonal criteria but passes the binding, tsl, and anchor criteria
+Subclonal Best Peptide fails the clonal criteria but passes the binding, reference match, expression, transcript, problematic position, and anchor criteria

-LowExpr Best Peptide meets the Low Expression Criteria and passes the binding, tsl, clonal, and anchor criteria
+ProbPos Best Peptide fails the problematic position criteria but passes the binding, reference match, expression, transcript, clonal, and anchor criteria

 NoExpr Best Peptide is not expressed (RNA Expr == 0 or RNA VAF == 0)